 NOTE: The recipe below is doubled to serve four from the one in the cookbook, which serves 2.

-1 to 2 cups beef or chicken broth (may be made from bouillon), stock or V-8 juice
+- 1 to 2 cups beef broth or chicken broth (may be made from bouillon), stock or V-8 juice

-2 (16-ounce) can kidney beans, drained and rinsed OR red beans OR black beans OR Recipe-Ready Beans (page 176)
+- 2 can (16-ounce) kidney beans, drained and rinsed OR red beans OR black beans OR Recipe-Ready Beans (see below)

 - If using a chile pepper, again be careful with how hot it is, particularly if it's a variety that you haven't used before.
 Again, I use half or less of the specified quantity and do a taste test after it's had a chance to cook for a bit.